 Urban Beat Issue 3 - April 2017

-Selected stories from the second issue of Urban Beat, the newsletter of the Clean Air and Urban Landscapes Hub, can be read online below.
+Selected stories from the third issue of Urban Beat, the newsletter of the Clean Air and Urban Landscapes Hub, can be read online below.
 A pdf copy of the full issue can be downloaded here.

 Smart Cities, What are They and Who Benefits?